-Studying in the Netherlands is increasingly popular amongst international students, both for study abroad programmes (think year-long or semester exchanges, like through Erasmus) and full-time study: 85, 000 international students are currently studying in the Netherlands on permanent university courses.
+Studying in the Netherlands is increasingly popular amongst international students, both for study abroad programmes (think year-long or semester exchanges, like through Erasmus) and full-time study: 115,000 international students studied in the Netherlands on permanent university courses in 2022.

 But, much like their counterparts in Germany, the diverse pathways offered by Dutch universities might leave students stuck as to where to begin their research into studying in the Netherlands.

 So we’re going to dive deeper into the different Dutch universities, and what each type of university can offer to students.

 Learn how BridgeU can help students research a wider range of vocational courses.